ahorner/key_control/README.md

 ## Usage

+### Availability

+You can check if `KeyControl` is supported on your system with `KeyControl.available?`.
+This will search for the libkeyutils shared object file in all known default locations, and return a boolean based on detection.

+If you want to help improve the list of library locations, please don't hesitate to open an issue or submit a pull request.

+### Key Storage/Retrieval

 The basic API consists of a single class, `KeyControl::KeyRing`.
 The `KeyRing` initializer takes a single argument, the ID of the keyring you wish to store your data in.
 There are several (very useful) [special keyrings](http://manpages.ubuntu.com/manpages/oneiric/man1/keyctl.1.html),